rand3289/OutNet/readme.md

 * host:port pair forms an ID for any record
 * Create actual methods to filter records named RKEYC_GT(uint32 count) etc... switch() on the name of the function as if it was a uint64

-* OutNet response data is binary to save bandwidth and is encoded using application octet-stream mime type
+* N3+1 response data is binary to save bandwidth and is encoded using application octet-stream mime type
-* Design OutNet without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
+* Design N3+1 without protocol identifiers (packet/stream format signature) to be less detectable and less likely to be blocked.
 * Add the ability to query your server back over the same connection when contacted and send only a "delta" of the information.
 * Reserve age values over 65500  ex: 0xFFFE = "IO error", 0xFFFD = "duplicate signature", 0xFFFC="coming soon", 0xFFFB="broken signature", 0xFFFA="unresponsive", 0xFFF9="wrong protocol", 0xFFF8="untrusted", 0xFFF0="offline", etc...